User Experience Insights

 Sap CCtr – In Queue Message Configuration

 This article was written to give an idea about what we can do with Sap Contact Center (BCM) in case we have many calls and few agents.
 Suddenly you may realize that you have too many calls waiting in queue and agents are not able to handle all the calls.
-This can happen for several reasons, it can be a general fault in your system or network, earthquake, or also for promotions and good offer you have provided to your customers.
+This can happen for several reasons, it can be a general fault in your system or network, earthquake, or also for promotions/offers you have provided to your customers.
 Calls waiting in queue vary from:

 - prompt length

 - prompt content

 - solution you provide through prompt